Campus Posting Regulations

 Posting Signs on Indoor Bulletin Boards

-Registered student organizations, students, employees, and certain third parties may request to post notices or signs on indoor College bulletin boards.
+Students and student organizations may not post signs on the walls, ceilings, windows, or doors of any College building.
+Registered student organizations and students may request to post notices or signs on indoor College bulletin boards.
 College bulletin boards are in limited quantity and are not designated for free expression.
-General purpose bulletin boards are under the jurisdiction of the campus Dean of Student Development, while special purpose bulletin boards are under the jurisdiction of the department or student organization that maintains the bulletin boards.
+General purpose bulletin boards are under the jurisdiction of the campus Dean of Student Development, while special purpose bulletin boards are under the jurisdiction of the department that maintains the bulletin boards.